-- Conditions on page 428
+- Conditions

-- Actions on page 432
+- Actions

-- Policies on page 434
+- Policies

-- Refer to the "Configure Active Visibility" section in the GigaVUE-FM User's Guide for detailed information. - Refer to the policy on page 302 in the reference section for details on the syntax of the policy CLI command.
+- Refer to the "Configure Active Visibility" section in the GigaVUE-FM User's Guide for detailed information. - Refer to the policy in the reference section for details on the syntax of the policy CLI command.

 Conditions

 Conditions in a policy are events that can trigger actions.
 Use the policy command with condition add to define the conditions in a policy.
 For example: